 The Seminary has a commencement service each May, August, and December for students graduating during the year.
-In anticipation of participation in the commencement services, students should file for graduation in Truett Office #224 by December 1 prior to the year in which the degree is expected to be conferred.
+In anticipation of participation in the commencement services, students should file for graduation with Associate Director of Academic Services by December 1 prior to the year in which the degree is expected to be conferred.
 Students should also file their anticipated semester and year of graduation in the Lifelong Learning (LLL) online program (see page 49).
 Ample time must be allowed for the processing of diplomas.
 Students who file late will not be guaranteed a diploma at Commencement.